 Where can I get them?

-You can usually find different types of crazy drink containers at night markets and large farmer’s markets like NYC’s and LA’s Smorgasburg.
+You can usually find different types of crazy drink containers at annual fairs, night markets and large farmer’s markets like NYC’s and LA’s Smorgasburg.
 There are also certain trendy and themed eateries and bars that serve drinks in unique containers as well.
 Some places you’ll want to check out include…